A time-frequency method for acoustic scattering with trapping: The Fourier-based hybrid time-frequency method

 \section{The Fourier-based hybrid time-frequency method}

-As seen in~\eqref{eq:boundarycond}, the function $-\hat{U}_{inc}(x, \omega)$ furnishes Dirichlet boundary data.
-Given that $\hat{U}_{inc}$ is accessible, we consider the problem of evaluating $u(x,t)$ at all points $X \times S$, where After briefly discussing the evaluation of $\hat{U}_{inc}$, which is not the main focus of our work, we describe the Fourier-based hybrid time-frequency approach in an ideal setting where $|u(x,t)|$ decays rapidly and trapping is a nonissue.
+After briefly discussing the evaluation of $\hat{U}_{inc}$, which is not the main focus of our work, we describe the Fourier-based hybrid time-frequency approach in an ideal setting where $|u(x,t)|$ decays rapidly and trapping is a nonissue.
 This gives us the opportunity to review fundamental aspects of the solver.
 Then in Sections \ref{sec:fast-sinc} and \ref{sec:DC}, we turn to domains with trapping.